 Learn more about Climate Challenge Fund projects tackling carbon emissions caused by waste through reducing, reusing and recycling.

-You can view video features and downloadable case studies of CCF project involving transport below.
+You can view video features and downloadable case studies of CCF project involving waste below.

 R:evolve Recycle - run by Lightburn Elderly Association.
 This intergenerational project in Cambuslang and Rutherglen sees the older generation sharing skills to help the community repair, upcycle or swap clothes to reduce the amount of textiles landfilled.
 The project is currently funded by the CCF and was pleased to welcome the First Minister to their premises to learn more about their work.
 View a downloadable case study here.

 Moving Coll Towards Zero Waste supported the community on the Isle of Coll in adopting behaviours and practices to reduce carbon emissions, utilise local resources more effectively and increase social cohesion.
 The group also worked towards providing a centre for learning, information sharing, practical recycling and reuse activities on the island.

 Beith Big Swap - run by Beith Community Development Trust.
 A three year project that helped sports clubs and teams in Beith kick the carbon habit by reusing sports kit, washing and drying kit more efficiently and swapping single occupancy car trips to matches for lift sharing, walking and cycling.